vittominacori/erc1363-payable-token/README.md

 [![Coverage Status](https://codecov.io/gh/vittominacori/erc1363-payable-token/graph/badge.svg)](https://codecov.io/gh/vittominacori/erc1363-payable-token)
 [![MIT licensed](https://img.shields.io/github/license/vittominacori/erc1363-payable-token.svg)](https://github.com/vittominacori/erc1363-payable-token/blob/master/LICENSE)

-ERC-1363 allows to implement an ERC-20 smart token.

-It means that we can add a callback to be executed after transferring or approving tokens.
+---

-This is an implementation of the [EIP-1363](https://eips.ethereum.org/EIPS/eip-1363) that defines an interface for ERC-20 tokens that supports executing code on a recipient contract after `transfer` or `transferFrom`, or code on a spender contract after `approve`, in a single transaction.
+ERC-1363 is an extension interface for ERC-20 tokens that supports executing code on a recipient contract after `transfer` or `transferFrom`, or code on a spender contract after `approve`, in a single transaction.

-## Abstract
-There is no way to execute any code on a receiver or spender contract after an ERC-20 `transfer`, `transferFrom` or `approve` so, to make an action, it is required to send another transaction.
+There is no way to execute code on a receiver/spender contract after an ERC-20 `transfer`, `transferFrom` or `approve` so, to perform an action, it is required to send another transaction.

-This introduces complexity on UI development and friction on adoption because users must wait for the first transaction to be executed, and then send the second one.
+This introduces complexity in UI development and friction on adoption as users must wait for the first transaction to be executed and then submit the second one.
 They must also pay GAS twice.

-This proposal aims to make tokens capable of performing actions more easily and working with contracts without the use of any other external listener.
+ERC-1363 makes tokens capable of performing actions more easily and working without the use of any off-chain listener.
-It allows to make a callback on a receiver or spender contract, after a transfer or an approval, in a single transaction.
+It allows to make a callback on a receiver/spender contract, after a transfer or an approval, in a single transaction.

-There are many proposed uses of Ethereum smart contracts that can accept EIP-20 callbacks.

-Examples could be

-* to create a token payable crowdsale
-* selling services for tokens
-* paying invoices
-* making subscriptions

-For these reasons it was originally named **"Payable Token"**.
+The following are functions and callbacks introduced by ERC-1363:

+* `transferAndCall` and `transferFromAndCall` will call an `onTransferReceived` on a `ERC1363Receiver` contract.
+* `approveAndCall` will call an `onApprovalReceived` on a `ERC1363Spender` contract.

-Anyway you can use it for specific utilities or for any other purposes who require the execution of a callback after a transfer or approval received.
+ERC-1363 tokens can be used for specific utilities in all cases that require a callback to be executed after a transfer or an approval received.
+ERC-1363 is also useful for avoiding token loss or token locking in contracts by verifying the recipient contract's ability to handle tokens.

+**NOTE: This repo contains the reference implementation of the [ERC-1363](https://eips.ethereum.org/EIPS/eip-1363).**

 ## Install